crim-ca/json-schema-validation-service/README.md

 swagger project test # Run unit tests on every routes swagger project start
 ```
-Then open browser on localhost:9000/docs to see SwaggerUI
+Then open browser on localhost:9000/docs to see documentation of the current API
-Or target API threw its exposed routes (Ex.
-POST http://localhost:9000/json_object)
+Or target API method threw its exposed routes (Ex.
+POST http://localhost:9000/object/validate)